zp-welab/airflow/CONTRIBUTING.md

 * [ci_mypy.sh](scripts/ci/ci_mypy.sh) - runs mypy type annotation consistency check
 * [ci_pylint.sh](scripts/ci/ci_pylint.sh) - runs pylint static code checker
 * [ci_lint_dockerfile.sh](scripts/ci/ci_lint_dockerfile.sh) - runs lint checker for the Dockerfile

+Those scripts ar optimised for time of rebuilds odf docker image.
+The image will be automatically rebuilt when needed (for example when dependencies change).
+You can also force rebuilding of the image by deleting [.build](./build) directory which keeps cached information about the images built.

+If you are already in the [Docker Compose Environment](#entering-bash-in-the-environment) you can also run the same static checks from within container:

+* Mypy: `./scripts/ci/in_container/run_mypy.sh airflow tests`
+* Pylint: `./scripts/ci/in_container/run_pylint.sh`
+* Flake8: `./scripts/ci/in_container/run_flake8.sh`

+In all scripts you can also pass module/file path as parameters of the scripts to only check selected module or file.
+For example:

+In container:

+`./scripts/ci/in_container/run_pylint.sh ./airflow/example_dags/`

+or

+`./scripts/ci/in_container/run_pylint.sh ./airflow/example_dags/test_utils.py`

+In host:

+`./scripts/ci/ci_pylint.sh ./airflow/example_dags/`

+or

+`./scripts/ci/ci_pylint.sh./airflow/example_dags/test_utils.py`

 ### Pylint checks (work in-progress)